bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 Transaction selection and EVM execution are entirely builder-driven; this specification does not constrain them.
 The builder runs selected user transactions against the parent state and maintains `state` / `receipts` / `body.Transactions` / `sidecars`.

-From the block after the Gauss activation block, BEP-703 constrains how much of the block may be general traffic, and the builder authors the commitment that says so.
+From the block after the Jenner activation block, BEP-703 constrains how much of the block may be general traffic, and the builder authors the commitment that says so.
 Both obligations are the builder's, because only the builder runs the packing loop.
 The activation block itself carries no commitment, and a builder never builds one — see the `-38001` rows in [Send and Fallback](#6-send-and-fallback).

 ```go
 lane, err := core.ResolveLaneState(chainConfig, parent, header, state)  // once per block